Resolution-scale relativistic formulation of non-differentiable mechanics

-We now consider both the {\it after} and the {\it before} time-differentials while keeping only the terms that do not vanish with $dt$.
-Note that in taking the limit here, we do not change the resolution-scale as we are now considering a specific representation of the path with a classical component linear in $dt$ and a stochastic component accounted for through an expectation value with a fractional power of $dt$:
+So, just as we did before, we now consider both the {\it after} and the {\it before} time-differentials while keeping only the terms that do not vanish with $dt$.
+Note that in taking the limit here, we do not change the resolution-scale $\delta t$ as we are now considering a specific representation of the path with a classical component linear in $dt$ and a stochastic component accounted for through an expectation value with a fractional power $1/2$ of $|dt|$:

-Since ${d\bf b_\pm}$ is of order $\sqrt{dt}$, the third term would diverge with $dt\to 0$ if it were not for the expectation value, which makes it cancel as $\langle d{\bf b}_\pm\rangle=0$.
+Since ${d\bf b_\pm}$ is of order $\sqrt{|dt|}$, the third term would diverge with $dt\to 0$ if it were not for the expectation value, which makes it cancel as $\langle d{\bf b}_\pm\rangle=0$.
 The {\it after} and {\it before} time-differentials become:

 Combining the {\it after} and {\it before} differential operators in a single complex differential operator as before:

 It can be anticipated that going from differentiable geometry to non-differentiable geometry should be implemented by replacing the usual time derivative $\frac {d}{dt}$ with this complex time-differential operator $\frac{\hat d}{dt}$ provided proper attention is given to the changes in the Leibniz product rule implied by the second derivative appearing in the last term of Equation \ref{covardiff}.
 In the next section, we verify that this is indeed the case for the Lagrange formulation of mechanics.